volodymyrhudyma/blog/content/blog/2020-05-18-destructuring-assignment-in-javascript.md

 #### Set default value

-If you want default value to replace non existing while destructuring, you can use assignment operator:
+If you want the default value to replace non existing while destructuring, you can use the assignment operator:

 ```javascript
 const numbers = [1, 2];